LZZZZ/Okamera/README.md

 There is no motion detection because it's designed to be used in external environments, where there's always motion, and with an external USB hard drive or a very large USB flash memory/SD card.

-You can use an webserver with php to access the videos remotely, and ffmpeg is required, for muxing and creating thumbnails.
+You can use an web server with php to access the videos remotely, and ffmpeg is required, for muxing and creating thumbnails.
 Avconv does NOT work.
 You need to compile ffmpeg, with can take a few hours.

 Using a RTC module is also highly recommended.